-Whenever you head out on the roads this winter, make sure you that both you and your car are prepared for driving in winter conditions.
+Whenever you head out on the roads this winter, make sure that both you and your car are prepared for driving in winter conditions.

 To help avoid an unwanted breakdown on cold, dark and wintry roads, carry out some simple car checks before the worst of the weather hits.

-Your car should always be well maintained, but it’s extra important in winter to make sure all your lights are fully functional, oil is topped up, coolant levels are balanced and your tyre treads ready for the extra challenging conditions winter can bring.
+Your car should always be well maintained, but it’s extra important in winter to make sure all your lights are fully functional, oil is topped up, coolant levels are balanced and your tyre treads are ready for the extra challenging conditions winter can bring.

-When driving in winter conditions it’s always worth preparing for the worst, which is why a winter driving kit for emergencies is a must-have when the weather turns.
+When driving in winter conditions, it’s always worth preparing for the worst, which is why a winter driving kit for emergencies is a must-have when the weather turns.

-This should include useful things such as a (wind-up) torch, blanket, first-aid kit, a spade for digging out of mud or snow, a warning triangle, and high-visibility vest.
+This should include useful things such as a (wind-up) torch, blanket, first-aid kit, a spade for digging out of mud or snow, a warning triangle and high-visibility vest.

-Include a backup portable charger for your phone and some snack bars and water just in case the worst should happen.
+Include a back-up portable charger for your phone and some snack bars and water just in case the worst should happen.

-It might sound obvious but driving safely is probably the best thing to do in awful weather, whether its snowy, icy, windy or wet out there.
+It might sound obvious but driving safely is probably the best thing to do in awful weather; whether it’s snowy, icy, windy or wet out there.